David Parker Ray: Trials and aftermath

-In 1999, Dennis Roy Yancy (then aged 27) pleaded guilty to the 1997 murder of 22-year-old Marie Parker in Elephant Butte.
-Yancy confessed to helping Jesse Ray lure Parker into captivity in her father’s trailer.
+In 1999, 27-year-old accomplice Dennis Roy Yancy pleaded guilty to the 1997 murder of 22-year-old Marie Parker in Elephant Butte.
+Yancy confessed to helping Jesse lure Parker into captivity in her father's trailer.
 Yancy said that Parker was tortured and that Ray forced him to strangle the woman to death.
-Parker's body was never found; prosecutors noted that no forensic evidence was found to tie Parker to the Rays.
+Prosecutors noted that no forensic evidence was found to tie Parker to the Rays.
 Yancy was also charged with kidnapping, two counts of conspiracy to commit a crime, and tampering with evidence.
 He was sentenced to 30 years.
-The Rays were not charged in Parker’s murder.
+The Rays were not charged in Parker's murder.
 In 2010, Yancy was paroled after serving 11 years in prison, but the release was delayed by difficulties in negotiating a plan for residence.
 Three months after his release in 2011, Yancy was charged with violating his parole.
-He was remanded to custody, where he remained until 2021, serving the rest of his original sentence.
+He was remanded to custody, where he remained until 2021, serving a part of his original sentence.

 In 2000, Cindy Hendy, an accomplice who testified against Ray, received a sentence of 36 years for her role in the crimes.
 She was scheduled to receive parole in 2017.
 She was released on July 15, 2019, after serving the two years of her parole in prison.

+Death

 On May 28, 2002, Ray was taken to the Lea County Correctional Facility, in Hobbs, New Mexico, to be questioned by state police.
 He died of a heart attack before the interrogation took place.
+The non-fiction book Slow Death by Jim Fielder details Ray's disturbing sadistic crimes.

-Cynthia Vigil later founded Street Safe New Mexico, a volunteer harm reduction nonprofit that works with sex workers and other vulnerable people living on the street, with Christine Barber.
+Later, Cynthia Vigil, along with Christine Barber, founded Street Safe New Mexico, a volunteer harm reduction nonprofit that works with sex workers and other vulnerable people living on the street.